 Having reached the wharf, delivered our checks and baggage to the Agent, and taken a receipt therefore, we set out to find ourselves a home where we could stay a week, a month, as we felt disposed, and where after a day’s sight seeing we could come back to this home, take off our high collars, put on our slippers and feel satisfied with the world.
 At last we succeeded in finding this haven on Hyde street, quite near the car lines, and convenient to the theatres.

 This post is part of a longer travelogue written by Frank L. Felter of Los Angeles, a distant relative of mine, as he and his wife Nell journeyed up to and around Alaska in 1900.
 For in introductory explanation about their adventures, click here.
-To read Part 2 click here.
+To read the next part click here.